AndrewYang2024/AndrewYang2024.github.io/_posts/2021-11-20-The-Little-Short.md

 While such emotions are no doubt natural and common, we denote individuals who experience them especially keenly as **value investors**.
 They suffer the short seller’s same affliction, but on the long side, and their logos, ethos, and pathos are easily summarized in a single book.

-> <q> Many shall be restored that now are fallen and and many shall fall that now are in honor </q>
+> <q> Many shall be restored that now are fallen and many shall fall that now are in honor </q>
 >
 > {% cite 'Horace' 'Ars Poetica' '' %}